GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome

 "It's not going to seriously alter spending, but it's also going to block any material increases in spending," he said.

+MSCI's all-country world index .MIWD00000PUS shed 1.64% and the pan-European STOXX 600 index .STOXX fell 0.30%.
+Overnight in Asia .MIAPJ0000PUS shares had edged up as the election results first rolled in.

-Walt Disney DIS.N tumbled 12.54% after the entertainment heavyweight reported more losses from its push into streaming video, while Meta Platforms Inc META.O gained 5.70% after the Facebook parent said it would cut 13% of its workforce.
+Walt Disney Co DIS.N tumbled 13.16%, its biggest one-day decline in 21 years, after the entertainment heavyweight reported more losses from its push into streaming video, while Meta Platforms Inc META.O gained 5.18% after the Facebook parent said it would cut 13% of its workforce.

 Investors cheered Meta's decision to reduce spending, but a weak advertising market for the company points to a difficult economic outlook as the Fed hikes rates to tame high inflation.